 Learn more about Legs Up the Wall here.

-Right before taking rest, increase side-to-side spinal flexibility with this reclined twist:
+Right before taking a rest, increase side-to-side spinal flexibility with this reclined twist:

 - Extend your arms out in cactus position with your elbows at right angles, palms facing up.